Blog #3

 • leaders repeat themselves without realizing why

-The result isn’t laziness or resistance it’s ambiguity.
+The result isn’t laziness or resistance.
+It’s ambiguity.

+Teams don’t need more motivation.
 They need structure that supports them.

 This strain often shows up most clearly in roles that sit at the intersection of patients, doctors, and leadership, particularly treatment coordinators.